Motorcycle helmet in India – All in one buying guide

 Replace the helmet with a brand new one every five years

-The expiry date of a helmet is around five years, and the helmet should be replaced with a brand-new one.
-The chin strap, outer shell, and inner padding show the aging signs of a helmet.
+The helmets expiration date is around five years.
+The chin strap, outer shell, and inner padding show the ageing signs of a helmet.
 Check for the same before replacing the helmet.
 If a helmet is met with an accident, it should not be used further.

 Certification, fit, visibility, air circulation, weight